School Admission guides

 Suffolk’s School Travel Policy 2019/2020 has been amended.
 It is important that you understand how this might affect your child’s eligibility for Suffolk County Council (SCC) funded school travel before you apply for a school place.
 Children living in Suffolk who will be starting at a new school in September 2019 will be eligible for SCC funded school travel when they meet the statutory walking distance criteria from their home to the nearest suitable school that would have had a place available for them.
 This would be whether or not an application was made for a place at that school.

-Here are some school travel scenarios (PDF, 103KB) to help you understand the changes.
+Here is some school travel scenarios (PDF, 103KB) to help you understand the changes.

 Full details about SCC funded school travel, including additional arrangements for low income families and those with Special Educational Needs and Disabilities (SEND), can be found on Suffolk on Board.